 OPERATING VEHICLE UNDER THE INFLUENCE OF ALCOHOL OR DRUGS (OVI)

-“ORC 4511.19 Operating vehicle under the influence of alcohol or drugs – OVI.
-No person shall operate any vehicle, streetcar, or trackless trolley within this state, if, at the time of the operation, any of the following apply: (a) The person is under the influence of alcohol, a drug of abuse, or a combination of them… (d)The person has a concentration of .08 or more but less than .17 of one gram by weight of alcohol per 210 liters of the person’s breath.”
+Most states have a statute prohibiting operating vehicle under the influence of alcohol or drugs – OVI.
+The wording could be different but the idea is the same.
+No person shall operate any vehicle, streetcar, or trackless trolley within this state, if, at the time of the operation, any of the following apply: (a) The person is under the influence of alcohol, a drug of abuse, or a combination of them… (d)The person has a concentration of .08 or more but less than .17 of one gram by weight of alcohol per 210 liters of the person’s breath.

 The refusal to submit to the breathing test may result in automatic license suspension for a one year period for first time offenders and 2 years for second time offenders.

 A DUI conviction – especially multiple DUI convictions – can potentially impact whether you receive a visa for admission into the U.S., a discretionary grant of relief from removal or even naturalization.

 If you have been arrested for drunk driving, it doesn’t matter what the name of the formal charge is (it could be DUI or OVI), you are facing a criminal conviction for driving or controlling a vehicle while your blood alcohol concentration was over .08 percent or for driving while legally impaired.
 Even for a first offense, this can mean a suspension of your driver’s license, an increase in your insurance rates, a criminal record, and the prospect of more severe punishment for any future OVI arrest.

 UNDERSTANDING WHAT POLICE OFFICER IS DOING.
 BEATING THE FIELD SOBRIETY TESTS